PTegmark/Scratch-GANPaint/README.md

 };
 ```

-7. I opened "scratch-vm/src/extension-support/argument-type.js", and added the new attribute “GANPAINT” to the ArgumentType object, with a value of “ganpaint”.
+7. I opened "scratch-vm/src/extension-support/argument-type.js", and added the new attribute “GANPAINT” to the ArgumentType object, assigning to my new attribute a value of “ganpaint”.
 After finishing this step, the file "scratch-vm/src/extension-support/argument-type.js" looked like this:

 ```
 /**